oterobaguer/rtg-pi3-deep-learning/README.md

 For the exercises we are going to use Python (we recommend to use the Miniconda distribution).

-The installer files for all platforms (Windows, Lunix, Mac) can be found in:
+The installer files for all platforms (Windows, Linux, Mac) can be found in:

 [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html)